 - Make sure you mapped/pinned all the relevant questions as described in the previous section.

-- Click on one or both links shown in the image below (depending on whether you want to pull information from intake forms or treatment notes, or both).
+- Navigate to the "Pinned Notes" tab and click on one or both links shown in the image below (depending on whether you want to pull information from intake forms or treatment notes, or both).

 This operation will go through each form/note and check if the respective client's pinned note needs to be updated.
 Note that because this will update several records at once, we chose a conservative approach and this method will not override any existing information, it will simply add questions if they are not present in a client's pinned note yet.